zuozhenggh/learning-library/solutions-library/netfoundry/netfoundry-prerequisites/netfoundry-prerequisites.md

 ## Introduction

 Before we start, we will need a cloud application that we can use to test our connectivity.
-If you already have an application in your network, you can skip to the next section.
+If you already have an application in your network, you can skip to the labs.

 ### Prerequsites